amukher3/Kaggle_Categorical_encoding_II/README.md

 The model was a simple feed-forward net.
 After some data cleaning and some feature engineering the model produced decent results.

+Some Exploratory data-analysis reveal some of the corners and reasons used for feature engineering.